mch-fauzy/movies-db-api/README.md

 - `GET /v1/movies`: Get all movies with pagination.
 Requires authentication.
 Parameters `page` (default: 1) and `size` (default: 10) are optional for pagination.
 - `POST /v1/movies`: Insert a new movie.
 Requires authentication and admin role.
 Requires `title`, `genres`, and `year` fields in the request body.
-- `POST v1/movies/:id/upload`: Upload a photo into movie table.
+- `POST /v1/movies/:id/upload`: Upload a photo into movie table.
 Requires authentication and admin role.
+Requires photo `file` to upload in the request body.
 Where ``:id`` is the ID of the movie you want to upload the photo for.
-Requires photo `file` to upload in the request body.
 The system will store the uploaded image in the `public/images` directory and associate it with the specified movie.
 - `DELETE /v1/movies/:id`: Delete a movie by ID.
 Requires authentication and admin role.
 - `PUT /v1/movies/:id`: Update a movie by ID.
 Requires authentication and admin role.
 Requires `title`, `genres`, and `year` fields in the request body.